 You can view your files online on the Creative Cloud Assets page.
 Once the files are synced, you don't need to be online, and you can view them from the Creative Cloud Files directory or folder on your computer.

-For information on working with files uploaded to Creative Cloud, see Manage assets and files.
+For information on working with files uploaded to Creative Cloud, see Browse, sync, and manage assets.